mealaud/mealaud.github.io/README.md

 # Hello!
 Hello!
-My name is Mealaud "Mel" Mokhtarzad and I'm a pure math major at UCLA (class of '23).
+My name is Mealaud "mel guy" Mokhtarzad and I'm a pure math major at UCLA (class of '24).
 On this blog I aim to showcase math stuff that I find cool along with the notes I write for my classes (which I use Atom and Inkscape for).
-I have taken inspiration from [Gilles Castel](https://castel.dev/) in regards to notetaking (using Inkscape, for example), but I may do a post about how exactly I take notes eventually.
+Obligatory link to [Gilles Castel](https://castel.dev/).

 # Class notes
 I don't know what I'm doing with this site.
 I'll post notes and homework solutions for now for things I'm studying/self-studying.